The city of Detroit, Michigan has a thriving gambling market, with three busy casinos located within the city.

 * 81% of Detroit casino gaming revenue comes from slot machines.

-(Photos courtesy of the MGM Grand, MotorCity Casino, and JACK Detroit Casino)
+(By Steve Beauregard.
+Photos courtesy of the MGM Grand, MotorCity Casino, Visit Detroit, Greektown Casino and Caesars Windsor.)